All Articles

 The FDA requires comprehensive ingredient sourcing information for PMTA submissions.
 That means batch-specific COAs from accredited labs, complete Safety Data Sheets, manufacturing process descriptions, and stability data.

-When an unverified supplier hands you a generic COA with no batch number, no lab accreditation, and no testing date, you don't have documentation.
+When an unverified supplier hands you a generic COA with no batch number, no lab accreditation, and no testing date, you do not have documentation.
 You have a liability.
+The FDA has issued multiple refuse-to-file letters citing inadequate ingredient characterization.
+Each one represents months or years of preparation wasted because the applicant could not document their nicotine source to regulatory standards.

 "We source from various origins" is a disqualifying answer